IT0311-HSC-E Encryption

 Information Technology Services (ITS) is responsible for the deployment of the technical controls to manage devices on the UTHSC network.

 Office of Cybersecurity is responsible for establishing security controls and procedures to protect UTHSC intellectual property and data.
-Classification of data is per GP-002-Data & System Classification.
-The security of the data is based on GP- 005-Data Security.
+Classification of data is per IT0005-HSC-A-Data & System Categorization.
+The security of the data is based on IT0311-HSC-D-Data Security.

 Owners of personal devices must abide by this practice and all University standards and practices while using their personal devices on the UTHSC network.